Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/01-Intro-Concurrency-&-Parallelism/Readme.md

 GCD offers you an efficient mechanism for executing code concurrently on multicore hardware by submitting work to __*dispatch queues*__ managed by the system.

-> In the next lessons, we will dig deeper into these two Apple APIs, including learning more about the differences between GCD and Operations, as well as when to choose one over the other...
+> In the next lessons, we will dig deeper into these two Apple concurrency frameworks, including learning more about the differences between GCD and Operations, as well as when to choose one over the other...

 ### Challenges of Currency/Parallelism